neuralgraphs/diman/paper.md

 `diman` (**dim**ensional **an**alysis) is a Clojure based scientific software with the ability to: create dimensional formula, create dimensional equation, perform checks for dimensional homogeneity (consistency), and derive dimensionless products.

 `diman` provides functions for each step of the analytic process of checking for dimensional homogeneity or deriving dimensionless products; they make the computationally repetitive operations hidden.
 Users can write custom compound functions that performs a desired process.
-This not only saves computational labor, but also can introspect the analysis; the analyst is able to go through the steps of dimensional analysis.
+Thus, not only is the computational labor saved, but also introspection of the analysis is possible; the analyst is able to go through the steps of dimensional analysis.

 # Statement of need